Flank/flank/docs/flank-scripts/README.md

 ## Testing
 To test your script with different settings use the `flank-debug.properties` file.
 Uncomment and replace with desired values.
 Properties are skipped by git and should not be attached to a commit.
-Note, `test` task ignores your own properties and will use the default.
+Note, the `test` task ignores your own properties and will use the default.

 #### List of possible configs
 | Key         | Description         | Default value |